The United Kingdom

 Later that night, Olivia texted our group chat and asked if we were serious about the trip, because she definitely was.
 I was completely on board, and after a conversation with my parents, decided this trip would be a worthwhile investment I’d work toward.

 A few weeks later, we purchased the tickets, booked hotels and hostiles (new experience), and planned our itinerary.
-None of this wouldn’t have been possible without Olivia’s mom, who was our certified travel agent.
-And boy was this one of the best trips I’ve ever been on.
+None of this would’ve been possible without Olivia’s mom, who was our certified travel agent.
+And boy, was this one of the best trips I’ve ever been on.

 We flew into London where we spent the first day sightseeing on the Big Bus Tour.
 The ride around London made me realize how big the city really is, and while we weren’t able to stop everywhere, it gave me another reason to come back.
 It was surreal seeing the Tower of London, the Eye, the London and Tower Bridge, and Big Ben.
 That night, I experienced my first pub where I tried sausage and mash and a Guinness (food was good, but I found out I’m not a fan of the drink).
 The hospitality was wonderful throughout the trip, but I specifically remember our dinner at Skinners Arms and our experience in the hostile nearby.
-I was a little nervous about the hostiles because I’ve heard of different experiences, but overall, I slept really good and the location was perfect.
+I was a little nervous about the hostiles because I’ve heard a variety of experiences ranging from positive to horrifying.
+But overall, I slept really good and the location was perfect.
+London’s hostile was my favorite place we stayed in out of the others.

 First destination: London